evanx/redex/test/cases/expressRouter/README.md

 #### Instantiation

-Note the Redex state, markdown and translator processors do not have any configuration per se, but are explicitly listed as follows:
+Note that the Redex state, markdown renderer and file translator do not have any configuration per se, but are explicitly listed as follows:
 ```yaml
 - processorName: redex.state.singleton
 - processorName: http.renderer.markdown.singleton
 - processorName: http.translator.file.singleton
 ```
 Perhaps these could be automatically configured e.g. by a config "decorator."
-Since they are referenced in a `route,` they are implicitly required to be instantiated.
+Since they are referenced in a `route` of the ExpressJS HTTP importer, they are implicitly required to be instantiated.

 ### Implementation